zhuxian53/ps239t-final-project/README.md

 - discriminating2.jpeg: Shows the words with highest difference in average rates per documents by the average rate across all documents
 - blm_sentiment.jpeg: Plots the polarizing sentiments used in the Tweets of 'blacklivesmatter'
 - wlm_sentiment.jpeg: Plots the polarizing sentiments used in the Tweets of 'whitelivesmatter'
-- vacation_location.jpeg: Plots the Twitterers who used the word of 'vacation' over the countries.
+- vacation_location.jpeg: Plots the locations of the Tweets of 'vacation'

 ## More Information
 - contact info: Joohyun Park, jp53@berkeley.edu